pan3rock/mode-kissing/README.md

 A recurring challenge in practical scenarios involves models incorporating low-velocity layers, where the occurrence of ``mode-kissing'' and missing roots presents difficulties.
 In response to this issue, we present an algorithm designed to generate supplementary samples between neighboring roots at points of mode-kissing.
 By incorporating additional samples, our proposed algorithm demonstrates remarkable efficacy and stability, establishing itself as a valuable tool with broad applicability in related fields.

+**It is important to highlight that the proposed algorithm herein is equally applicable to models without low-velocity layers.**

 ## Dependencies

 Install these external libraries according to the operating system, e.g. aptitude, pacman